lazybagsy/VERIFACTU/.prompts/AL2CAL.prompt.md

 - Use consistent control ID numbering (1000000000+)
 - Test that generated files can be imported without errors
 - Use True/False for boolean properties, not Yes/No
+- All comments and Messages in Spanish without accents.
 - **Remember: Table triggers (OnInsert, OnModify, OnDelete, OnRename) go in PROPERTIES, not CODE**